Are There Any 1 Year MHA Programs Online?

 At Florida Atlantic University, students can enroll in the College of Business’s Online Master of Health Administration program.
 Unlike many other accelerated online MHA programs, Florida Atlantic University’s MHA has programmatic accreditation from the Association to Advance Collegiate Schools of Business (AACSB).

 As a student in this program, you’ll complete the accelerated online MHA program’s intensive curriculum as part of a group.
-While this does reduce the program’s flexibility, you will still self-pace your learning.
+While this does reduce the program’s flexibility, you can still self-pace your learning.
 You can complete your coursework asynchronously while benefiting from more student interactions and improved group learning.
 This accelerated online MHA program has start dates in summer, fall, and spring.

 Duration: 15 months